ravsodhi/structure-based-hate-speech-detection/README.md

 * POS Tagging - It means labelling words with their Part of Speech.
 It is a supervised learning solution that uses features like previous word, next word, is first letter captialized etc. NLTK library has a function to get POS tags after tokenization.
 POS tags unigrams, bigrams and trigrams are weighed by their Tf-Idf.
 * Sentiment Analysis + Other features - Sentiment Analysis is an automated process that detects subjective opinions from a text categorising it as positive, negative or neutral.
 We used Python's NLTK library for this which calculates to polarity(sentiment analysis) of every sentence.Polarity means emotions expressed in a sentence.
 * Other Features - We also incorporated various other scores like FRE (Flesh Reading Ease) scores and FKGL (Flesh-Kincaid Grade Level scores) which are based on number of words and syllables in a document.
 They are used to increase the readability of a document.
-* Concatenating the features -  We concatenate these features and make a feature set which is a very high dimensional vector and is sparse.
+* Concatenating the features -  We concatenated these features(i.e sentiment analysis, POS tagging, other features and TfIDF Vectorizer) and make a feature set which is a very high dimensional vector and is sparse.
 This sparse feature set leads to  overfitting.
 So to avoid this we use Logistic Regression with regularization parameters (L1, L2).

 ## Models Incorporated
 Our baseline models include models such as Logistic Regression, SVMs and LSTMs.
 But for final phase we used TreeLSTM.
 We also changed our feature space and performed Logistic Regression with regularisation.